marcduiker/marcduiker.github.io/_posts/2017-01-03-hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.md

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2017/01/03/helix-logical-architecture.png" alt="Modular architecture">

 In my [previous]({{ site.url }}/2016/12/28/hands-on-with-sitecore-helix-using-powershell-add-module.html) [posts]({{ site.url }}/2016/12/29/hands-on-with-sitecore-helix-anatomy-add-helix-powershell-script.html) I've shown how our team is able to add new feature or foundation modules easily.
-Now let's take a look at effect of the modular architecture on the build and packaging of a Sitecore Helix style solution.
+Now let's take a look at the effect of the modular architecture on the build and packaging of a Sitecore Helix style solution.
 This is a topic which is receiving loads of attention lately and has been blogged about before by other Sitecore [community](https://www.akshaysura.com/2016/12/27/finally-with-one-great-big-gulp-i-conquered-sitecore-helix/){:target="_blank"} [fanboys](https://www.akshaysura.com/2016/12/28/helix-and-the-re-tooling-of-your-continuous-integration-and-deployments/){:target="_blank"} ;).

 <!--more-->